olliw42/mLRS-docu/docs/LUA.md

 1. If your radio has a 480x272 color screen (e.g. Jumper T16, Radiomaster TX16S) then use the "mLRS.lua" file
 2. If your radio has a 128x64 black and white screen (e.g. Radiomaster Zorro) then use the "mLRS-bw.lua" file

+Note: The Lua script for radios with a 128x64 black and white screen is limited in functionality and only allows for the BindPhrase, Mode, TxPwr, RxPwr, and RxOutMode parameters to be set.

 Two things need to be done to use the Lua script:

 1. The Lua script "mLRS.lua" or "mLRS-bw.lua" located in the "lua" folder should be copied to the SD card of the radio into the "SCRIPTS/TOOLS" folder.
 Follow the common tutorials for how to do this.